MicrosoftDocs/microsoft-salescopilot-docs/articles/suggested-replies.md

     > [!NOTE]
     > If copilot capabilities are turned off for your organization by a tenant administrator, you can't turn on copilot capabilities for your environment.

+3. To turn on real-time sales tips feature, select **Show tips about competitors and brands**.

 3. To turn on preview features, select **Try our newest preview features before they're rolled out to everyone.**.